 Men spill from their horses.
 Children trip.
 Women catch their babies as they tumble from their wombs.
 On occasion, the troubled pitch themselves from rooftops or rock faces in the hopes of ending a more visceral fall.
 But it’s not the fall that matters.
 It’s the landing.
 Or rather, what results of the landing.

 Broken bones.
 Bruises.
 Tiny scratches that blossom with pinpricks of shiny crimson or cuts so wide-mouthed and frightening they leave even the strongest queasy as a maiden on her wedding night.

-Maybe that was why I didn’t saw my own fall coming.
+Maybe that was why I didn't see my own fall coming. "